RivanParmar/VISUALIZE/CONTRIBUTING.md

 # Contributing to the Plugin
 First of all, thanks for any contributions that you make to this project and they are really appreciated!
-Below given are the requirements and setup instructions to help you get started for contributing.
+Below given are the prerequisites and setup instructions to help you get started for contributing.

 # Prerequisites
 ![Android Studio](https://img.shields.io/badge/Android_Studio-Bumblebee%20Patch%201-3DDC84?style=for-the-badge&logo=android-studio&logoColor=white)